mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The parts of the system that perform these functions are collectively referred to as the Authentication Service (AS) {{?I-D.ietf-mls-architecture}}.
-A member's credential is said to be _validated with the AS_ when the AS verifies the credential's presented identifiers, and verifies that those identifiers match the reference identifiers for the member.
+A member's credential is said to be _validated with the AS_ when the AS verifies that the credential's presented identifiers are correctly associated with the `signature_key` field in the LeafNode containing the credential, and verifies that those identifiers match the reference identifiers for the member.

 Whenever a new credential is introduced in the group, it MUST be validated with the AS.
 In particular, at the following events in the protocol: